Diyaa-Gubarah/tapshelf/README.md

 - State Management with Zustand: I use Zustand as my state management library to manage global state in a simple and efficient way.
 Zustand provides a lightweight and easy-to-use solution for managing state in React applications.

 - Consistent Naming Conventions: I use a consistent naming convention for variables, functions, and components.
 This makes it easier to understand my code by giving meaningful names to different parts.

+## Evaluation Criteria

+### Fidelity of the Design

+The design of the Tabshelf application closely adheres to the provided model.
+I utilized modern UI design principles, including consistent spacing, typography, and color schemes, to ensure a visually pleasing and user-friendly interface.
+Components such as `Box`, `Text`, `Input`, and `Button` were designed to match the provided design model, providing a consistent look and feel throughout the application.

+### Successful Implementation of Add and Remove Items Feature

+I successfully implemented the add and remove items feature using Zustand for state management.
+A global store was created using Zustand to manage the state of products, including adding and removing items from the product list.
+I created a custom hook `useProductStore` to provide access to the store's state and actions across different components.
+The `useProductStore` hook exposes functions such as `addItem` and `removeItem`, allowing components to interact with the product store seamlessly.